A Linux-focused, stock AzerothCore development environment.

 By using Git worktree, you can efficiently manage multiple core setups while avoiding unnecessary duplication.

-To run two stock AzerothCore instances side-by-side (AC1 and AC2) for triage with a dual database setup, keep ports and realm entries distinct:
+To run two stock AzerothCore instances side-by-side (AC1 and AC2) for triage, keep ports and realm entries distinct.
+The database port now comes from the environment file, so each instance can reuse the same compose file.

 | Service | AC1 Port | AC2 Port |